aramis-lab/hiplay7-recombine/README.md

    - _repetition 2 - slab 2_: high-resolution MR volume, covering the same part of the head as _repetition  2 - slab 1_
    - _low-res_: low-resolution MR volume, covering a large part of the head, that encompasses the parts from _repetition 1 - slab 1_ and _repetition 2 - slab 1_

-For any use of this code, the following paper must be cited:
+For any use of this code, please cite the following article:
 > L Marrakchi-Kacem, A Vignaud, J Sein, J Germain, TR Henry, C Poupon,
 > L Hertz-Pannier, S Lehericy, O Colliot, PF Van de Moortele, M Chupin.
 > Robust imaging of hippocampal inner structure at 7T: in vivo